Anderson College of Nursing

 - For Level One, Health and Physical Assessment (NU 305) is the prerequisite and/or co-requisite for Foundations of Nursing (NU 301).
 Therefore, if a student withdraws from Health and Physical Assessment (NU 305), the student must also withdraw from Foundations of Nursing (NU 301) until Health and Physical Assessment (NU 305) enrollment is resumed and/or completed.
 Foundations of Nursing (NU 301) is the prerequisite and/or co-requisite for (NU 302).
 A student withdrawing from Foundations of Nursing (NU 301) must also withdraw from (NU 302) until Foundations of Nursing (NU 301) enrollment is resumed and/or completed.

 - A student who has failed a nursing course may repeat the failed course only once.
-In the Anderson College of Nursing, no student will be permitted to use the Repeat/Recompute Policy or the Second Chance Provision for any nursing course (NU designation).
+In the Anderson College of Nursing and Health Professions, no student will be permitted to use the Repeat/Recompute Policy or the Second Chance Provision for any nursing course (NU designation).
 A student in the nursing program can receive no more than one course failure throughout the nursing program.
 After two course failures, the student will be dismissed from the program.

 - In accordance with University policy, students who withdraw from a course by the designated midterm date will receive a “W” for the course, unless the student has a clinical failure.
 After the midterm deadline drop date, courses dropped with averages of less than a 77 will be a “WF”.
 In nursing courses, a “WF” for any reason is considered a course failure.